 - The wooden part of the unit is 9 inches.

 - There are two hand positions one to hold the unit in place and the other is a knob on top to put pressure on the cleaning head.

-- The cleaning head is small but since it is hard wearing it will give good cleaning service before a replacement is required.
+- The cleaning head is small also hard wearing.
+Therefore good cleaning service before a replacement is required.

 - To use for cleaning wide belt belts is not recommended

-- The Norton Belt Cleaning stick is used to remove and clean sanding belts of plastic, wood and non-metallic substances.
+- The Norton Belt Cleaning stick removes and cleans sanding belts of plastic, wood and non-metallic substances.